allthroughthenight/allthroughthenight.github.io/_posts/2018-10-08-auto-download.md

 title: "Auto Download"
 ---

-I'm a big fan of virtualization for the average (tech) person because:
+I'm a big fan of virtualization for the average tech person because:

 * You're to not be tied to specific hardware
 * You learn good data back-up and storage habits

-One of the best virtualization tools available for free is [Virtual Box](https://www.virtualbox.org), which can be combined with [Vagrant](https://www.vagrantup.com), a headless hypervisor.
-Vagrant is really meant for making repeatable and predictable development, testing, and production environments, but since it's provisions normal virtual machines, you can do other work with them.

-As much as I'm a fan of virtualization, I'm not a fan of most streaming services.
-With the freedom of the internet constantly on the line, I'd much rather have the ability to keep my media off-line for consumption anywhere.
+One of the best virtualization tools available for free is [Virtual Box](https://www.virtualbox.org), which can be combined with [Vagrant](https://www.vagrantup.com).
+As much as I'm a fan of virtualization, I'm not a fan of most streaming services. and would rather keep my media off-line to view whenever.
 Though torrenting is an option, most media can be found on YouTube.
 Considering it's the [second largest search engine](https://www.mushroomnetworks.com/infographics/youtube---the-2nd-largest-search-engine-infographic/), why not use a tool catered to scarping it.
 [Youtube-dl](https://youtube-dl.org) solves this problem and then some.
 By having to ability to run from the command line and operate from input files unattended, it offers a lot of freedom for bulk downloading.

 The basics steps are below:
 1. Collect URLs of things I want